 Karien O’Kennedy and Wendy Jonker

 A study was commissioned by Winetech in 2013 to determine whether it is necessary for wineries to have every batch of winetested for potential residues if allergenic proteins were used as processing aids during the winemaking process.
 Such a practice will not just be time consuming but also very costly.
 We are happy to report based on this study and similar studies done in Australia and Europe that the testing of every batch is not required if good winemaking practices in terms of the use of fining agents, as well as specific filtration guidelines, are followed.
-Producers who fine their wines but intend to sell them unfiltered will have to label the allergenic agent used or alternatively test each batch, since residues above the OIV / EU legal limit of 0.25 mg/l may remain.
+Producers who fine their wines, but intend to sell them unfiltered will have to label the allergenic agent used or alternatively test each batch, since residues above the OIV / EU legal limit of 0.25 mg/l may remain.

 What the law requires: